Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling: Uncertainty and Robustness

 \subsection{Qualitative Regression Experiments}

-In general, we want uncertainty to grow as we move outside of the data, to have good performance under dataset shift.
+In general, a good representation of epistemic (model) uncertainty has the property that the uncertainty grows as we move away from the data.
 Visualizing the growth in uncertainty is most straightforward in simple one-dimensional regression problems.

 \citet{izmailov2020subspace} visualize one dimensional regression uncertainty by randomly initializing a two layer neural network, evaluating the neural network on three disjoint random inputs in one dimension: $(-7, -5)$, $(-1, 1),$ and $(5, 7),$ and adding noise of $\sigma^2 = 0.1$ to the net's outputs.
 The task is to recover the true noiseless function, $f,$ given another randomly initialized two layer network, as well as to achieve reasonable confidence bands in the regions of missing data --- we used a Gaussian likelihood with fixed $\sigma^2 = 0.1$ to train the networks, modelling the noisy data $y$.
-In Figure \ref{fig:reg_qualitative}, we show the results of ESPRO (top left) which recovers good qualitative uncertainty bands on this task.
+In Figure \ref{fig:reg_qualitative}, we show ESPRO (top left) which recovers good qualitative uncertainty bands on this task.
 We compare to deep ensembles (size $5$) (top right) and the state of the art subspace inference method of \citet{izmailov2020subspace} (bottom left), finding that ESPRO does a better job of recovering uncertainty about the latent function $f$ than either competing method, as shown by the $2\sigma$ confidence region about $p(f | \mathcal{D})$.
-Indeed, even taking into account the true noise, ESPRO complexes also do a better job of modelling the noisy responses, $y,$ measured by $p(y | \mathcal{D})$ than either approach.
+Indeed, after adding in the true noise, ESPRO complexes also do a better job of modelling the noisy responses, $y,$ measured by $p(y | \mathcal{D})$ than either approach.